cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/database-replication.md

 ### Between database groups

-Please see our full guide on database groups for details on how this works.
+Please see our [guide to database groups](/{{page.collection}}/how-to-guides/databases/attaching-multiple-databases.html) for details on how this works.

 ### Between applications